Wirecloud/wirecloud/docs/administration_guide.md

         $ python manage.py syncdb --migrate; python manage.py collectstatic --noinput; python manage.py compress --force

-3. Reload WireCloud (e.g. `$ service apache2 restart`)
+3. Reload WireCloud (e.g. `$ service apache2 graceful`)

 ## From 0.7.x to 0.8.x

+### Migrate from `django-social-auth` to `python-social-auth`

-WireCloud 0.8.x migrated FIWARE IdM code to use python-social-auth instead of using django-social-auth due to the later being deprecated.
+WireCloud 0.8.x migrated FIWARE IdM code to use `python-social-auth` instead of using `django-social-auth` due to the later being deprecated.
 Please, follow these instructions if you are using the IdM integration:

 1. Install `python-social-auth` (e.g. `pip install python-social-auth`)
 2. Edit your `settings.py` making the following changes: